-What to expect when you return to work
+What to expect when you return to paid work

 You’ll probably find that rejoining the workforce after becoming a parent raises practical issues like: